PEtab-dev/petab_select/README.md

 - `if`: As a single YAML can relate to multiple models in the model space file, this ensures the constraint is only applies to the models that match this `if` statement
 - `constraint`: If a model violates this constraint, it is skipped during the model selection process and not optimized.

-### Initial models
-A TSV with models that can be used to initialize a model selection method.
-This format is the PEtab Select model YAML format, described below.

-Model IDs of initial models should be unique here and compared to model IDs in model selection files.

 ### Model(s) (Initial models / model interchange / report)
 - Initial models are used to initialize an appropriate model selection method.
 Model IDs should be unique here and compared to model IDs in any model space files.
 - Model interchange refers to the format used to transfer model information between PEtab Select and a PEtab-compatible calibration tool, during the model selection process.